 So, as we can see, a universe without what we would call or perceive as the sequential progression or flow of time, would either not exist at all or be everything at once.

-Beings living in such a universe would be nothing like we can conceive because we have no frame of reference for the possibly of a timeless existence.
+Beings living in such a universe would be nothing like we can conceive because we have no frame of reference for the possibility of a timeless existence.

 Time as we perceive it, is the universal index which sequences and ties everything together in our minds, so if you wanted to drive someone mad, take away their concept of time and leave them floating in a sea of random thought fragments.